karishmaslaud/OffensEval/README.md

 **The following are the references used for building the code:**

-Please provide appropriate credit to the authors given below if you are using a particular section of the code.We have borrowed the code and adapted for our models.Some sections are taken as it is from the following links.We take no credit for the same.
+Please provide appropriate credit to the authors given below if you are using a particular section of the code.We have borrowed the code and adapted for our models.Some sections are taken as it is from the following repositories and links.We take no credit for the same.

 <br/>

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-##For BERT and RoBERTa based finetuning we have borrowed the code from the following link and made some changes to fit our models.Please give credit to the following authors:
+##For BERT and RoBERTa based finetuning we have borrowed the code from the following and made changes to fit our models.Please give credit to the following authors:
 Chris McCormick and Nick Ryan.
 (2019, July 22).
 BERT Fine-Tuning Tutorial with PyTorch.
 Retrieved from http://www.mccormickml.com<br/>
 Exact link: https://mccormickml.com/2019/07/22/BERT-fine-tuning/ <br/>
 They have provided a colab link for their code here:https://colab.research.google.com/drive/1Y4o3jh3ZH70tl6mCd76vz_IxX23biCPP#scrollTo=1M296yz577fV<br/>

 #All languages BERT and RoBerta Custom Data set and Data loader has been inspired and adapted from:<br/>
-We borrowed the code for the Custom Data set and Data loader from the github repository,Please give due credit to the authors:
+We borrowed the code for the Custom Data set and Data loader from the following github repository,Please give due credit to the authors:

 Michael Sugimura. "custom_bert_pipeline".
 Github Repository:https://github.com/sugi-chan/custom_bert_pipeline.
 Exact section:https://github.com/sugi-chan/custom_bert_pipeline/blob/master/bert_pipeline.ipynb.
 Accessed:2020-01-30<br/>